yujiri8/yujiri.xyz/reviews/jedi_fallen_order.md

 That one's a particularly egregious, concentrated example, but the game is filled with what I call "crawl spaces" which are narrow spaces in walls you can climb through to get to a new area.
 Functionally, they're no different from a doorway; except that they're sometimes easy to miss, and the animation to climb through them is *reaaaly looooong*.
 There's no reason for them to be in the game; visual spectacle should never come before gameplay.

 Another thing they reaaaly overuse is sliding sections.
-It's an extremely frequent mechanic that during exploration, you slide down a steep slope of ice, rock, or whatever material, and you control only your left/right steering and jumping as you go down.
-In most of these sections, there's a risk of falling off the edge and respawning at the top, and the steering is so slidey that it's often close to impossible to avoid this when you don't know how the path will curve around the next corner.
-These sequences never felt like a satisfying challenge to me; they were always either pointless or actively frustrating, and they're used about three times too often even if they were implemented a little better.
+It's a common mechanic that during exploration, you slide down a steep slope of ice, rock, or whatever material, and you control only your left/right steering and jumping as you go down.
+In most of these sections, there's a risk of falling off the edge and respawning at the top, and the steering is so slidey that it can be almost impossible to avoid this when you don't know how the path will curve around the next corner.
+These sequences never felt like a satisfying challenge to me; they were always either pointless or actively frustrating, and they're used about 3x too often even if they were implemented a little better.

 Many of the boss fights have "clash sabers and [mash this button](/game_design/brute_force_skills)" happen a couple times throughout them, but at least they don't seem to demand superhuman tapping frequency.
 I never failed one even when I wasn't pressing my fastest.
 And if they aren't cutscene delimiters they always reward you with visible damage to the boss afterward, so it doesn't feel so much like the designers wasting your time.

 <h2 class="bad">Camera</h2>

-The game has some fairly significant camera issues.
+The game has significant camera issues.
 The most common is that the sensitivity is just too low, and unless I'm blind, there's no option to raise it (there's an option for "mouse sensitivity", but for whatever reason it doesn't affect console controller sensitivity).
-This is frequently an issue during combat with multiple enemies; although in the second half of my playthrough I discovered something that helps a lot with this (see [Protips](#Protips) below).
+This is frequently an issue during combat with multiple enemies; although in the second half of my playthrough I discovered something that helps a lot with this (see [Protips](#protips) below).

-A more rare issue is that sometimes being attacked seems to rotate the camera so you can't see the enemy, or stick the camera inside the enemy's body so you can't see anything at all.
+Another issue is that sometimes being attacked seems to rotate the camera so you can't see the enemy, or stick the camera inside the enemy's body so you can't see anything at all.
 This only happened to me a few times, but *damn* was it annoying.
 Every time it happened I got killed by it.

-Also, they've inherited the problem every Dark Souls game and Sekiro has: if you try to lock on and the game doesn't think you're close enough or sufficiently in view, your camera gets thrown in a random direction.
-And let's just say the designers and you often disagree on how close you should have to be to lock on...
+Also, they've inherited the problem every Dark Souls game and Sekiro has: if you try to lock on and the game doesn't think you're close enough or sufficiently in view, your camera gets thrown in a random direction instead of just failing to lock on.

 <h2 class="mixed">Difficulty</h2>